-Subject to the terms and conditions in the underwriting agreement, dated April , 2010, between us and Maxim Group LLC, the representative of the underwriters of this offering, each underwriter named below has severally agreed to purchase from us, on a firm commitment basis, the number of units set forth opposite its name below, at the public offering price, less the underwriting discount set forth on the cover page of this prospectus supplement.
+Subject to the terms and conditions in the underwriting agreement, dated April , 2010, between us and Maxim Group LLC, the representative of the underwriters of this offering, each underwriter named below has severally agreed to purchase from us, on a firm commitment basis, the number of units of common stock and warrants to purchase common stock set forth opposite its name below, at the public offering price, less the underwriting discount set forth on the cover page of this prospectus supplement.
+Underwriter Number of Underwriter

-Underwriter Number of Units
+Units

 Maxim Group LLC

 Ladenburg Thalmann & Co.
 Inc.

 Total